 The career of a Japanese music artist isn’t that different from the rest of the global music markets, with a single/album/tour/live release structure that pretty much follows the common concept of the worldwide industry.
-But even though it’s not that different, it’s still way more exciting and lively if compared to the western scene, and here’s a question to sum up the matter: When was the last time you saw a physical Single CD in a music store in your country?
+Despite being a similar process, though, it’s still way more exciting and lively if compared to the western scene.
+Here’s a question to sum up the matter: When was the last time you saw a physical single CD in a music store in your country?
 I bet a long time ago.
-And it’s kinda normal since the digital services gained huge popularity and usage from the audience during the last years, resulting in an almost total digital-only availability of the single releases with albums and live concerts still getting their regular physical format.
+And it’s completely normal since the digital services gained huge popularity and usage from the audience in the last years.

 Now let’s make a consideration on singles in the Japanese music industry, and here comes what’s probably the biggest difference with the western markets: Indeed, every Single released by an artist is considered as an important chapter of its career, almost like an album.
 Japan is still extremely attached to concept of buying physical CDs, and this combined with the persistent reluctance in using worldwide established digital services makes this industry pretty much still “old school” but way more alive at the same time.
 While releasing a single in the west side of the world is reduced to buy and download a track in a couple of minutes for a cheap price, in Japan not only it gets released on physical CD support, but it’s promoted as the extremely awaited and important event it represents.
 When a single is released you can find advertisements of it everywhere: On buildings and skyscrapers, on the trains, on the bus, on trucks driving in the most crowded streets of Tokyo, on TV, on the Radio and, of course, in music shops, where the biggest artists get extremely huge promotions to the point where the shop itself seems on the point of exploding: All of this it’s a beautiful sight and a clear demonstration of how music is alive and present in everyone’s life in a very close and fundamental way.
 After all it’s no secret that people in Japan literally love their favorite artists, as they’re considered an important part of their lives, for music it’s a vital factor in the everyday life.